-In order to meet our academic entry requirement, you should have obtained the equivalent of a UK first or good second class honours degree in a variety of disciplines including IT, engineering, science or business.
+In order to meet our academic entry requirement, you should have obtained the minimum of a UK second class honours degree (or equivalent) in a variety of disciplines, including IT, engineering, science or business.

 e-Business Management is designed for people looking to operate effectively in the e-business environment and to manage or lead either the transformation of existing business processes or the creation of new e-business activity.
 It is suitable for graduates from a whole range of business, engineering and science backgrounds as well as those with a qualification in IT.

 - A completed application form and application fee.